 Khansaheb Sykes is our long established pump hire and dewatering business, which is based in the UAE with locations in Sharjah, Dubai and Abu Dhabi.
 These centres also provide a base from which we cover other parts of the Middle East for both pump sales and hire.
 We have agents based in Oman, Kuwait, Bahrain and Qatar, which allows us to provide our products and services in these local markets.
-Following a very successful year in 2016, this subsidiary produced a very similar result in 2017.
+Following a slow start to the year the business reported a decline in both revenue and profit in 2018.
+Trading improved during the final quarter and is likely to continue to trade in line with expectation during the early part of 2019.